 An insurance or fleet company declares a vehicle a total loss when a claim exceeds approximately 75% of its pre-damage value or if the vehicle is stolen and not recovered.
 This damage threshold varies by company.
 These companies typically take possession and obtain the title.
 Not all total loss vehicles result in a DMV-reported branded title.
 This may occur when an insurance company's definition of a total loss is different than the state DMV's definition for a branded title or when the owner of the vehicle is a self-insured company, like a fleet or rental company.

 Toyota Motor Sales, USA, Inc. provides CARFAX with recall information within the last 10 model years for vehicles originally marketed or sold in the United States of America and its territories.
-Only open Safety or Emissions recalls, where the remedy is available and has not been completed, will be listed.
+Only open Safety or Emissions recalls, where the remedy has not been completed, will be listed.
 While Toyota provides data updates to CARFAX on a regular basis, this report may not include very recent activity.
 For the most current information on recall activity for any Toyota vehicle, go to http://toyota.com/recall.

 The U.S. Driver's Privacy Protection Act (DPPA) of 1994, among other laws, restricts the use of personal information such as name and address, to specific purposes.
 It has therefore always been CARFAX's policy to focus its reporting on vehicles, not people.